Gl0dny/hexapod/docs/core/system_overview.md

 ### 2. **Intelligent Movement**
 - Walk in any direction using sophisticated gait algorithms
-- Rotate and maintain balance using IMU-based stability control
 - Execute complex movement patterns and routines
 - Precise positioning using inverse kinematics